-Being that studying there was so expensive: I wanted to get the maximum out of very class, every second and every penny.
+Being that studying there was so expensive: I wanted to get the maximum out of every class, every second, and every penny.

-It was great that in my 1 semester I studied at MI under a full scholarship, they gave me the freedom not to take any ensemble class.
+It was great that in the 1 semester I studied at MI under a full scholarship, they gave me the freedom not to take any ensemble class.

 They made an exception because they didn’t quite know what to do with me (given I already had 3 degrees in music at that time).

 If you’re good enough to get into a school like Berklee College, you’re probably also good enough to figure out how to play with other people and learn charts together outside of school.

 This is of course just only my take on this.

 Hit me up anytime at email@example.com if you have any questions, or if you would like to book a lesson.

 These free lessons are cool, but you will never experience the progress, joy, and results that my students experience in lessons when you’re learning by yourself from blogs and videos.